United Order: 'The Firm' (Farmington)

 The longest known surviving Order in the Church was that of the Ezra T. Clark Family, referred to internally as 'The Firm'.
 With the permission and blessing of Brigham Young, Clark established the order within his own family at Farmington which lasted from the 1870s until it was dissolved on July 24, 1901, months before the patriarch's death.
 Originally, Clark was chosen as treasurer of the Farmington, Utah Order, but an astute businessman, intimately acquainted with the difficulties of this and other Orders, Clark withdrew, believing he could establish an Order successfully with his own family comprising 14 sons and four daughters from his two wives.
-'The Firm', whose primary business activity was farming to produce feed, proved successful in imbuing the all the spiritual principals for which they were devised, in addition to being a commercial success by all measures.
+'The Firm', whose primary business activity was farming to produce feed, proved successful in imbuing all the spiritual principals for which they were devised, in addition to being a commercial success by all measures.
 The Davis County Bank, mercantile, (Farmington Commercial & Manufacturing Co., known as the FC&M) and several stately homes in the Clark Lane National Historical District are all in use today and stand as a testament to The Firm's efficacy.